openendurance/fkt/.github/SECURITY.md

 | 0.0.x   | :white_check_mark: |

 ## Reporting a Vulnerability

+If you believe you have found a security vulnerability in any OEI-owned repository, please report it to us through coordinated disclosure.

+Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.

+Instead, please send an email to [security@openendurance.org](mailto:security@openendurance.org).

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: